 For more information, you can contact the schools:

 Wirreanda Secondary School

 Phone: 8329 7200

 The final enrolment process will be completed by 21 June 2019.

 Moving year 7s into high school will align South Australia’s public schools with the national curriculum taught in high schools.

-The curriculum has a focus on specialist courses for year 7 students and is designed to be taught in high school settings, with specialist teachers and resources such as fully equipped science labs.
+The curriculum has a focus on specialist courses for year 7 students.
+It is designed to be taught in high school settings, with specialist teachers and resources, such as fully equipped science labs.

 The Australian Curriculum also provides a grouped curriculum for year 7 and 8 in a number of subject areas.
 Bringing year 7 into a high school setting will make it easier to deliver these subjects and improve outcomes for students.

 Access to specialist facilities and resources, and exposure to different teaching styles, will give each year 7 student opportunities for deeper learning, greater peer interactions and greater independence and responsibility.